blin-da-sych/qcompendium/README.txt

     P(i) = ∣ci​∣^2

   "Why is it squared?
 The short answer is that it gives the correct experimental predictions for this choice of representation."
 [3]

+  An operator UU is unitary if it satisfies the following condition:

+    U†U=I

+  where † - the dagger, is often used in mathematics and quantum mechanics to denote the conjugate transpose of a matrix or operator.

+  This means that applying UU to any vector should preserve the vector's norm, and the operator should not distort the overall geometry of the vector space.

 Quantum data